There's never been a better time for a road trip and why not drive from California to Florida and see the country?

 As you continue down River Road, you will arrive to New Orleans (just about an hour and a half from Baton Rouge).
 I find that people either love or hate New Orleans.
 I also find that the people that don't like New Orleans are people that I don't like to hang out with too much.

 It's an amazing city.
 The history, the blend of cultures, the food, the personalities, the music, the atmosphere...if you can't get behind at least one of those things, you should really reevaluate how you spend your time.
 I don't like to repeat a lot of places, but a weekend trip to NOLA now and then always refills my soul with happiness.

-There are so many things to do but having visited most of the sites, we usually just focus on eating and drinking our way through.
+There are so many things to do in New Orleans, but having visited most of the sites, we usually just focus on eating and drinking our way through.
 Bill and I enjoy oysters, but the first time we heard about chargrilled oysters, we were uninterested.
 I made the unfortunate (or so I thought) mistake of asking our server what she recommended and...you see where this is going.
 But since I asked, I ordered them.
 Holy hell.
 I will never forget that first time - it was one of those few food experiences where it's just on another level.
 If you've never had them, try them.
 Acme's and Felix's are across the street from each other.
 Acme's is more famous but Felix's is more of a local favorite.
 We love Felix's.

 I would suggest spending a couple of nights here.
 First, it's probably been a long day so get a hotel or Airbnb next to the French Quarter and just walk around until you find a place that looks yummy to eat.
 Grab a hurricane and get acclimated but don't make it too long of a night.
 You have a long day ahead of you tomorrow.

 In the morning, pack a daypack and prepare for a fun-filled day out on the town.
 Here's my idea of a perfect day in New Orleans:

 Have coffee and beignets at Café du Monde (800 Decatur St.)